kubernetes/enhancements/keps/sig-release/3344-release-team-roster/README.md

 ### Release Team Roster

 We will add to SIG Release a "Release Team Roster".
-The list of roster members will be maintained in a YAML file in https://github.com/kubernetes/sig-release under a new `release-team/roster` directory.
+The list of roster members will be maintained in the group YAML file in github.com/kubernetes/k8s.io under `groups/sig-release/groups.yaml`.
+It will be a new group named `release-team-roster`.
-People on the roster can be in one of three roles: Shadow, Member, or Emeritus.
+People on the roster can be in one of two roles: Member for current members, or Emeritus for former members.

 At the time of creation, all former role leads or release leads from any release will be added as emeritus members, or a member if they want.
 The 1.26 Emeritus Advisor (EA) will lead discussions around which shadows from 1.26 should be placed at the member or shadow level on the release team roster.